-Interactions in human society are increasing seen as being situated within formal and informal networks [18].
-These interactions are often modelled using the abstraction of a game capturing interaction possibilities between linked agents [32].
+Interactions in human society are increasing seen as being situated within formal and informal networks (Kirman 2001).
+These interactions are often modelled using the abstraction of a game capturing interaction possibilities between linked agents (Zimmerman et al 2001).
 When agents have the ability to change their networks based on past experience and some goals or predisposition, then, over time, networks evolve and change.